jamesgarriss/onering/README.md

 15. Select starting gear.
 16. Record fatigue.

-What about:  languages, standard of living, description
+What about:  standard of living, description

 [Attributes](attributes.md) - The aptitudes and nature capabilities of a hero.